apereo/cas/docs/cas-server-documentation/mfa/GoogleAuthenticator-Authentication-Registration-JPA.md

 Registration records and tokens may be kept inside a database instance via the following module:

-{% include casmodule.html group="org.apereo.cas" module="cas-server-support-gauth-jpa" %}
+{% include_cached casmodule.html group="org.apereo.cas" module="cas-server-support-gauth-jpa" %}

 To learn how to configure database drivers, [please see this guide](../installation/JDBC-Drivers.html).

-{% include casproperties.html properties="cas.authn.mfa.gauth.jpa" %}
+{% include_cached casproperties.html properties="cas.authn.mfa.gauth.jpa" %}